Reminiscence bump: Fluency tests

 Have participants indicate important personal events on a timeline.
 Participants are given a timeline with intervals (e.g., 5 years per interval) and asked to fill in events that come to mind and indicate age during the event.
 This gives the participant the ability to recall freely rather than be limited to artificial cue- words.
 The time intervals focus the participant on certain periods and control the amount of time spent searching for memories.

 Participants are given a time period and asked to recall as many personal events as possible from that period.
 It assesses the ability to generate both personal semantic and personal incident memories.
-Recalling the personal semantic memories, participants try to produce as many examples of name of people known to them in a 90-second period.
+Recalling the personal semantic memories, participants try to produce as many examples of names of people known to them in a 90-second period.
 This is repeated for three lifetime periods: childhood, early adulthood, and recent adult life.
 Recalling personal incident memories, participants try to produce as many personally experienced events as possible in a 90-second period, and it is also repeated for three lifetime periods.